 The methods discussed above are for tabular data.
 While dealing with text or image data, we have specialized feature extraction techniques.
 I’ll briefly go over some popular methods:

 Feature extraction is a crucial part of preparing quality input data and optimizing the resources.
 We can also reuse pre-trained feature extractors or representations in related tasks, saving huge expenses.
 I hope you had a good read on the different techniques available in Python.
 When deciding which method to use, consider the specific goals of your analysis and the nature of your data.
-If you are primarily interested in reducing dimensionality while retaining as much variance as possible, PCA is a good choice.
+To reduce dimensionality while retaining as much variance as possible, PCA is a good choice.
 If your objective is to maximize class separability for classification tasks, LDA may be more appropriate.
 For visualizing complex numerical datasets and uncovering local structures, t-SNE is the go-to choice.

 To learn more about computer vision, check out some of our other articles: